-These simple steps will help to prevent water from entering your basement and will help to keep moisture forming:
+These steps will help to prevent water from entering your basement and to keep moisture forming

-- Make sure that internal moisture sources such as clothes dryers and bathrooms are vented outside
+- Make sure that internal moisture sources such as clothes dryers and bathrooms are properly vented.

 - Use humidifiers and dehumidifiers carefully.
-Put humidifiers on a higher level than the basement.
-A dehumidifier in a moist basement may actually draw moisture into the basement.
+Don't place humidifiers in the basement; in a moist environment, a humidifier may actually draw moisture into the basement.

-- Make sure your basement drains are clear of roots, grease, etc. Have your sanitary service cleaned out at least every other year.
-Your sanitary service is a pipe that carries discharged water from toilets, sinks, showers and disposals from the house to the sanitary sewer in the street.
+- Make sure basement drains are clear of roots, grease, etc. Have your sanitary service pipe (also called a lateral) cleaned out at least every other year.
+Your sanitary service carries discharged water from toilets, sinks, showers and disposals from the house to the sanitary sewer in the street.
 A slow drain might indicate that more frequent cleanings are needed.

-- Clean out gutters and downspouts.
-Make sure downspouts extend at least four feet from the outside wall of the house.
+- Keep gutters and downspouts clean; they should extend at least four feet from the outside wall of the house.

 Preventive and Corrective Measures

-- Build up the ground around your foundation so that it slopes away from the house at a slope of at least one inch per foot, for at least six feet
+- Build up the ground around your foundation so that it slopes away from the building.

-- In window wells, place about 1/2 inch of coarse gravel sloping away from the house.
-Make sure that the sides of the window well extend above ground level.
-Cover the window wells – available at most home improvement stores.
+- Place 1/2 inch of coarse gravel in window wells, sloping away from the house.
+The sides of the window should extend above ground level.
+Cover window wells.

-- If only three or four inches of water are present, install a float plug in the drain.
+- If only 3 or 4 inches of water are present, install a float plug in the drain.
 A float plug is inexpensive and easy to install, and does not require a permit.
-If the floor drain pipe backs up, the float rises and plugs the drain.
+If the floor drain backs up, the float rises and plugs the drain.
 However, the plug must be removed to drain any water from the basement and it can cause problems if there is more than 4 inches of water in the basement.

 - Install a vapor barrier or retarder on the basement walls.
-Please note a building permit may be required.
+A building permit may be required.

 For more information about protection from flooding, see these sites: